-On May 5, 1978, North Korea issued 5 stamps to commemorate their maritime heritage.
+On May 5, 1978 North Korea issued a 5 stamps to commemorate their maritime heritage.
 The stamps depict 5 ships and various aircraft and other modes of transportation (A very topical minded issue ;).
-The stamps were perforated 13.25 and were also issued in a Sheet of 5 plus 1 label.
+The stamps were perforated 13.¼ and were also issued in a Sheet of 5 plus 1 label.

 The first ship identified is the Cargo Freighter Man Gyong Bonk.
 Google provided that the ship may be misidentified in the Scott Catalogue and should be the Man Gyong Bong.
-Not to be confused with a ship with the same name constructed in 1992, this one was recently touted as possible the worst cruise ship in the world.
-You can read the article here: http://www.news.com.au/travel/holiday-ideas/is-north-koreas-man-gyong-bong-the-least-luxurious-cruise-ship-in-the-world/story-e6frfqf9-1226127814789
+Not to be confused with a ship with the same name constructed in 1992, this one was recently touted as possibly the worst cruise ship in the world.
+You can read the article here: http://www.news.com.au/travel/holiday-ideas/is-north-koreas-man-gyong-bong-the-least-luxurious-cruise-ship-in-the-world/story-e6frfqf9-1226127814789<

 The 5ch value depicts the freighter Hyok Sin.
 Originally the Kyokuyo Maru completed in 1957, she was sold to North Korea in 1974.

 The next ship is the freighter Chong Chon Gang on the 10ch value.
 Completed according to one source in 1977, as of 2009 she was still registered to a North Korean owner.